lightstep/otel-launcher-go/lightstep/sdk/metric/README.md

 When the aggregator's output grows to `AggregatorCardinalityLimit`, new attribute sets will be replaced by the overflow attribute set, which is `{ otel.metric.overflow=true }`.

+#### MeasurementProcessor

+The `MeasurementProcessor` interface that makes it possible to extend the set of attributes from synchronous instrument events, which allows metric attributes to be generated from the OpenTelemetry request context and/or W3C Tracecontext baggage.

+This hook also supports removing attributes from metric events based on attribute value before they are aggregated, for example to dynamically configure allowed cardinality values.